 First, create your domain in Plesk.
 Then, go to “Websites & Domains” to see an overview of all your domains.
 If you want to configure a second IP address for your nameservers, go to “Tools & Settings” > “Tools & Resources” > “IP Addresses”.
 The nameserver will respond to all configured IPv4 and IPv6 addresses.
 The IP addresses for your nameservers can be different from the ones you used for your websites.

-In Plesk, DNS zone configuration is done with a DNS template.
-You can find this under “Tools & Settings” – “General Settings” – “DNS Template”.
-This template has all the settings for the nameservers (apart from some for default entries and ones for internal services such as webmail), so this is where you can configure the entries for all the domains on your server.
+In Plesk, you do DNS zone configuration with a DNS template.
+You can find this under “Tools & Settings” -> “General Settings” -> “DNS Template”.
+This template has all the nameservers ‘ settings – apart from some for default entries and internal services, like webmail.
+So this is where you can configure the entries for all the domains on your server.